Skip to main content

 Warning: You will not get a typical Thin Mini-ITX

-Best of all you can optionally connect a GPU to the x16 slot if you wanted to build a small but more powerful gaming configuration.
+Best of all, you can optionally connect a GPU to the x16 slot if you want to build a small but more powerful gaming configuration.
+It also has a TPM2.0 controller (which may be necessary in some use cases for future Windows 11 support).

 Note: AM4 support for ECC (error-correcting code) memory support/use depends on both the motherboard chipset (and BIOS) being a high-end one and also the CPU(APU) being a high-end one (usually a PRO edition) supporting it.
 Refer to this link for a table showing compatibility https://www.asus.com/support/FAQ/1045186.